If the sounds around you are driving you crazy, you’re not alone.

 The first thing you should think about is the kind of noise you’re dealing with and where it’s coming from.
 Soundproofing your bedroom is as easy as any other room, but there are some factors you should consider before getting your hands dirty.

 Think about where this noise is coming from.
 Is it from the outside?
+Read here on how to soundproof a room from outside noise.
 Is it coming from your squeaky dryer?
 Maybe you share a wall with your neighbor who likes watching TV on blast?
 Or it’s your child practicing drums in the room under yours.